simplicitesoftware/docs/content/CTG_50_docs/CTG_05_platform/CTG_50_user-interface/CTG_40_views/LSN_50_dashboard/dashboard.md

   Choose one and place it.
 <img src="dashboard5.png" alt="dashboard widget![alt text](image.png)" width="50%"/>
 - Preview : to preview your dashboard
-- Up arrow icon : automatically arrange your dashboard
+- Up arrow icon : automatically organize your dashboard
 - Save : to save your dashboard
 - Close : to close your dashboard

-3. Once you have chosen the type of element (pivot, chart or widget), click on the element and drag it to the position of your choice.
+3. Once you have chosen the type of element (pivot, chart or widget), click on the element and drag it to the position of your choice

 4. Save your dashboard